Dialysis

 Saved by grace.
 Each of us is offered this salvation, paid by Another.
 But it must be accepted by us.

-She wanted to give my husband this tiny organ, about the size of her fist.
+This remarkable woman wanted to give my husband this tiny organ, about the size of her fist.
 Here was a palpable, flesh and blood enactment of what it was to experience grace, in the flesh.
 My husband did not deserve this thing, this organ from another person’s body.
 He hadn’t been born with it.
 He hadn’t earned it.
 It was hers, not his.

 He was graced.